 Frequently Asked Questions (FAQs) About Payroll Tax Rates

-The IRS can levy tax penalties as high as 5 percent a month for unpaid taxes.
-Penalties are based on failing to file by the deadline, filing the wrong amount, failing to pay or for paying with a bad check.
+The IRS can levy tax penalties as high as 5% a month for unpaid taxes.
+Penalties are charged if you fail to file by the deadline, file the wrong amount, fail to pay at all, or pay with a bad check.
 However, as long as you attempt to comply with the law, you may find that some relief from tax penalties is available.

-The IRS posted 2018 tax withholding tables in January of 2018.
+The IRS posted 2020 tax withholding tables in December of 2019.
 In addition, the IRS provides a tax withholding calculator to help determine how much tax will be withheld from an employee’s paycheck.
-Each state also publishes tax withholding tables which you can find on the state tax website we provided in the table above.
+Each state also publishes tax withholding tables, which you can find on the state tax website we provided in the table above.